Marty Pevey: Managerial career

-As a manager, Pevey has worked at all levels of minor league baseball, starting in the Toronto Blue Jays' organization at the Rookie level (Medicine Hat Blue Jays), then moving up the ladder to "low" Class A (Hagerstown Suns), "high" Class A (Dunedin Blue Jays), Double-A (the Eastern League's New Haven Ravens) and Triple-A (the International League's Syracuse Sky Chiefs).
+As a manager, Pevey has worked at all levels of minor league baseball, starting in the Toronto Blue Jays' organization at the Rookie level (Medicine Hat Blue Jays), then moving up the ladder to the Low-A (Hagerstown Suns), High-A (Dunedin Blue Jays), Double-A (the Eastern League's New Haven Ravens), and Triple-A (the International League's Syracuse Sky Chiefs).

 In 1999, Pevey served as bullpen coach on the major league staff of Toronto manager Jim Fregosi.
 At the end of the season, he returned to the MLB Jays when was named Toronto's first base coach, replacing Ernie Whitt, who returned to the bench coach position after serving as both bench coach and first base coach for most of the season.
 Pevey coached third base for the Blue Jays in 2008 when he was fired along with manager John Gibbons (then in his first term as Toronto's pilot) on June 20, 2008.

-In 2009, he joined the Cubs' farm system as manager of the Class A Peoria Chiefs, then worked for three seasons (2010–2012) as the Cubs' minor league catching coordinator.
+In 2009, Pevey joined the Cubs' farm system as manager of the Single-A Peoria Chiefs, then worked for three seasons (2010–2012) as the Cubs' minor league catching coordinator.
 In 2013, his first as pilot of the Iowa Cubs, Pevey led them to a 66–78 record and third place in their division.
 Through 13 minor league seasons, Pevey's teams have compiled an 864–829 (.510) mark.
 He is the third manager in Iowa Cubs history to serve three or more consecutive seasons as the club's manager.
 He is the winningest coach for the Iowa Cubs and won his 1,000th game as a minor league manager in 2018.